sparsh1920/ERC-Summer-Assignment-2020/electronics/Readme(master).txt

 be reading it and is stuck in an infinite loop.
 The master only accepts the 20 bytes which have the special characters henceforth it stops reading.

-I encryption isnt very strong since when I coded an complex encryption, it spit out some funny output.
+I encryption isnt very strong since when I coded a complex encryption, it spit out some funny output.